Hungry cows in a king’s nightmare

 The king of Egypt has two nightmares that Joseph says came from God.
 Joseph says God is warning the king that Egypt will experience seven years of bumper crops followed by seven years of drought.
 This is not the first time the Genesis writer has said God spoke to people who did not believe in him.
 What do you think this says about God?

 After interpreting the king’s two dreams, Joseph gets promoted from prisoner to palace official.
 It’s not entirely clear what his job is.
-In the short article “What exactly is Joseph’s job?”
-(A Visual Walk Through Genesis, page 160), Stephen M. Miller reports some of the theories.
-Based on this along with what you know of Joseph’s story, do you think Joseph was more like one of many vice presidents who reports to a CEO, or was he the one and only second-in-command to the king?
+Based on what you know of Joseph’s story, do you think Joseph was more like one of many vice presidents who reports to a CEO, or was he the one and only second-in-command to the king?

-The section in Miller’s book called “Joseph’s recommendations to the king” (A Visual Walk Through Genesis, page 161), might come as a shock to many readers.
-Joseph clearly comes out on the side of the king by tossing the entire burden of the drought on the backs of the people.
-This one-time slave actually turns Egypt into a nation of slaves who are beholden to their king for everything.
+Joseph in charge of the grain supply clearly comes out on the side of the king by tossing the entire burden of the drought on the backs of the people.
+This one-time slave turns Egypt into a nation of slaves who are beholden to their king for everything.
 Joseph starts by taxing the people 20 percent of their harvest, which he will warehouse so he can sell it back to the people when the drought comes.
 That means they will be buying back their own grain.
 When they run out of money, they will sell off their livestock to the king, and they’ll eventually sell their land, too.
 After that, they’ll work as serfs for the king.
 What do you think about that plan?

 The king is elated at Joseph’s plan—an indication that the king is not insane.
-The king rewards Joseph in a slew of ways, which Miller reports in a section subtitled “Pharaoh’s enthusiastic response” (A Visual Walk Through Genesis, page 161-162).
+The king rewards Joseph in a slew of ways.
 If you had to place the gifts the king gave Joseph in order of importance, what do you think would be the top three?

 - Signet ring (41:42)